tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

 After the changes are loaded successfully, you will see a Pre-Amp section in alsamixer.
 You can adjust the levels there.

+> Note:

-Note:Setting a high value for Pre-Amp can cause sound distortion, so adjust it according to the level that suits you.
+-   Setting a high value for Pre-Amp can cause sound distortion, so adjust it according to the level that suits you.
+-   Some audio codecs may need to have settings adjusted in the HDA Analyzer (see above) in order to achieve proper volume without distortion.
+Checking the HP option under widget control in the Playback Switch (Node[0x14] PIN in the ALC892 codec, for instance) can sometimes improve audio quality and volume significantly.

 > Popping sound after resuming from suspension